SolidLabResearch/policy-aware-decentralized-stream-replayer/README.md

-# KISS Decentralized Stream Replayer
+# Policy Decentralized Stream Replayer

-A simpler sensor data replayer to the inbox of an LDES in LDP or any LDP container.
+A simpler sensor data replayer to the inbox of an LDES in LDP or any LDP container which works with the UMA flow of the Solid Pod.

 ## Usage